COURT AND LEGAL INTERPRETER

 Federal Court Interpreter Certification Requirements

-Federal court certification is granted by the Administrative Office of the U.S. Courts through its federal court interpreter examination.
-Federal certification is available only for interpreters of Spanish, Navajo, and Haitian Creole.
+Federal courts have a certification program for interpreters working in federal courts.
+Certification is available in Spanish, Navajo, and Haitian Creole.
 The examination for Spanish interpreters is the only one administered regularly.
-Check the links above for more information.
+Check the link above for more information.

 The American Translators Association